sebhtml/biosal/README.md

 node) and 64 workers per node for a total of
 256 * 64 = 16384 distributed workers.

-Because the whole thing is event - driven by inbound and outbound messages, a single bsal_node can run much more bsal_actor actors than the number of bsal_worker_thread workers.
+Because the whole thing is event-driven by inbound and outbound messages, a single node can run much more actors than the number of workers it has.

 # Application programming interface